 AI Meets Education at Stanford

-AI Meets Education at Stanford (AIMES) is a VPUE effort to catalyze and support critical engagement with generative AI in Stanford teaching and learning contexts, coordinated by the Center for Teaching and Learning.
+AI Meets Education at Stanford (AIMES) is a VPUE effort to catalyze and support critical engagement with generative AI in Stanford teaching and learning contexts.

 AI Teaching Strategies